Frequently Asked Questions

 This is amazing – clergy of different faiths all giving sermons on the same issue, each from their own faith perspective, all on the same weekend.
 Has that ever been done before?

-As far as we know, only once – for last year’s Food Waste Weekend pilot.
+As far as we know, 2016 was the first time.
+That is the year we launched the Food Waste Weekend pilot.

 Who is sponsoring Food Waste Weekend?